go-hyper/gohyper/README.md

   and upload the zipped package.

 ## License
-The GoHyper Chrome Extension is licensed under the [GNU GPLv3](https://www.gnu.org/licenses/gpl.html) license.
+The GoHyper Chrome extension is licensed under the [GNU GPLv3](https://www.gnu.org/licenses/gpl.html).